Spanish–American War: Declaring war

 President McKinley issued two calls for volunteers, the first on April 23 which called for 125,000 men to enlist, followed by a second appeal for a further 75,000 volunteers.
 States in the Northeast, Midwest, and the West quickly filled their volunteer quota.
 In response to the surplus influx of volunteers, several Northern states had their quotas increased.
 Contrastingly, some Southern states struggled to fulfil even the first mandated quota, namely Alabama, Kentucky, Mississippi, North Carolina, South Carolina, and Virginia.
+In Paducah, Kentucky, on the day war was declared, 185 men were accepted at a morning armory meeting, with the mayor arranging a brass band to escort soldiers to the depot and a cannon signal designated to call volunteers to assemble; nevertheless, genuine volunteer numbers in the state stood at only around 800 against a federal quota of 400, with the Kentucky State Guard bringing the total strength only to approximately 1,500.
+In Alabama, the inspecting surgeons' rejection of a large number of original volunteers forced Colonel Higdon to issue a new call through the Birmingham Age-Herald for 100 additional men simply to bring the twelve companies of the First Alabama Regiment to their required strength of 84 men each, with recruits being dispatched from Birmingham in groups of seventeen to twenty at a time.

 The majority of states did not allow African-American men to volunteer, which impeded recruitment in Southern states, especially those with large African-American populations.
 Quota requirements, based on total population, were unmanageable, as they were disproportionate compared to the actual population permitted to volunteer.
 This was especially evident in some states, such as Kentucky and Mississippi, which accepted out-of-state volunteers to aid in meeting their quotas.

 This Southern apprehension towards enlistment can also be attributed to "a war weariness derived from the Confederacy's defeat in the Civil War."
 Many in the South were still recuperating financially after their losses in the Civil War, and the upcoming war did not provide much hope for economic prosperity in the South.
 The prospect of a naval war gave anxiety to those in the South.
 The financial security of those working and living in the cotton belt relied heavily upon trade across the Atlantic, which would be disrupted by a nautical war, the prospect of which fostered a reluctance to enlist.
 Potential volunteers were also not financially incentivized, with pay per month initially being $13.00, which then was then raised to $15.60 for combat pay.
 It was more economically promising for most Southern men to continue in their own enterprises rather than enlist.